k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 * Double-click the **DB object**.
 * Select the **DB objects** and drag them to the **Main** window.
 * Select the **DB objects** and click on **Add Selected**.
-  The selected DB objects are added onto the Main window and their SQL statement is displayed in the [Query window](/articles/11_query_builder/02_query_builder_window.md#query-tab).
+  The selected DB objects are added onto the Main window, when the related SQL statement is displayed in the [Query window](/articles/11_query_builder/02_query_builder_window.md#query-tab).

 ### 2. Removing a DB Object from the Main Window
 Either click the **DB object** and press **Delete** on your keyboard or right-click the **DB object** > **Remove**.